-Branded club ties: While these ties to not indicate membership in any 'official' group, the logos printed onto them are those of a potentially exclusive brand.
-This makes the tie somewhat of a status symbol, despite the fact that it is not a 'legitimate' club tie, at least in the traditional sense.
+Branded club ties: While these ties do not indicate membership in any "official" group, the logos printed onto them are those of a potentially exclusive brand.
+This makes the tie somewhat of a status symbol, despite the fact that it is not a "legitimate" club tie, at least in the traditional sense.

 Where to Find Club Ties

-If you want a real club tie but are not a real member, you can search for vintage and passed on club ties at antique fairs, in vintage clothing shops, at estate auctions, and at flea markets.
+If you want a real club tie but are not a real member, you can search for vintage and passed-on club ties at antique fairs, vintage clothing shops, estate auctions, and flea markets.

 If you just like the way that cub ties look, you can purchase them pretty much anywhere you can think to purchase ties.
 If you want a club tie but also want to feel a bit of the prestige one in an exclusive club might feel when wearing the tie, consider purchasing a club-style tie from a prestigious brand.
 It will likely cost much more than your average tie, making it, as well as its logo, relatively exclusive.

 When wearing a club tie, it is important to be informed.
 Wearing a club tie is kind of like wearing a t-shirt with something written on it—even if that writing is in another language and you just think it looks cool, it can mean a lot to someone else, so you ought to know what kind of message you are sending.